How to Set a Charge by Superheat

 Both high and zero superheat readings are very bad for the compressor, so we need to make sure we get it within the design range.

-Forgive how basic this is, but we need to be clear on how to measure superheat before we can decide what it should be.
+Even though this may seem basic for some HVAC techs, we need to be clear on how to measure superheat before we can decide what it should be.

 1. Connect an accurate pressure gauge to the vapor (suction) side of the system, somewhere between the evaporator and the compressor.